doncicuto/glim/docs/examples/gitea.md

 # Gitea - LDAP via BindDN

 This page shows how you can configure Gitea to authenticate users with Glim using BindDN.
-[Gitea documentation](https://docs.gitea.io/en-us/authentication/) explains in detail what is need to use LDAP but here we offer a full example with our suggestions.
+[Gitea documentation](https://docs.gitea.io/en-us/authentication/) explains in detail what is needed to use LDAP but here we offer a full example with our suggestions.

 First we'll create a Glim account with read-only privilege so it can be used for looking up users.
 We'll use this account and the password we set in the Bind DN input and Bind Password fields.